 Most parents-to-be dream of holding their newborn baby and looking after them – and most new parents find themselves more exhausted than they ever thought possible!
 I’ve learned the hard way that, if I’m not careful, those precious early weeks fly by in a sleep-deprived blur, so this time round I’ve worked hard to make the most of the fleeting newborn stage.
-I’m still a little shocked that Anna is already six weeks old, but I feel like I’m enjoying every step of the way.
-Here’s what’s working for me:
+I’m still a little shocked that Anna is already six weeks old, but I feel like I am enjoying every step of the way.
+Here’s what’s working for me.

-- Hold your baby.
 I use my Moby-style knit wrap, and a Mei Tai style carrier to carry Anna during the day when I need to get things done.
 I’ll switch her into the ERGO carrier when she gets older.
 I also try to spend at least a few minutes each day *just* holding her – without trying to do anything else.

-I try to keep healthy snacks on hand (fruits and veggies), since otherwise I find myself eating chocolate chips instead of lunch… I’m also a big believer in the benefits of prenatal vitamins after having a baby as well as before, and I feel like I have more energy and think more clearly on vitamins with DHA than on those without DHA.
+I try to keep healthy snacks on hand (fruits and veggies), since otherwise I find myself eating chocolate chips instead of lunch.
+I’m also a big believer in the benefits of prenatal vitamins after having a baby as well as before.
+I feel like I have more energy and think more clearly on vitamins with DHA than on those without DHA.

 Make time to notice your baby laughing in their sleep, and watch them admire their hands in the sunlight.

 There are couples across the world who would give anything to be kept up all night by the world’s most colicky baby.
 If you must complain about being tired, be careful who you complain to.

 What are your top tips for making the most of newborn parenting?